Get-Into-Web3/6-days-of-solidity/README.md

 ### Day 2 Zombies Attack Their Victims

+In this Module we are going to add Multiplayer feature as well as adding some extra feature in creating Zombie army.

   CHAPTER 1: Lesson 2 Overview:

+  Zombie Feeding
+  When a zombie feeds, it infects the host with a virus.
+The virus then turns the host into a new zombie that joins your army.
+  The new zombie's DNA will be calculated from the previous zombie's DNA and the host's DNA.

   CHAPTER 2: Mappings and Addresses

+    Addresses: The Ethereum blockchain is made up of accounts, which you can think of like bank accounts.
+An account has a balance of Ether (the currency used on the Ethereum blockchain), and you can send and receive Ether payments to other accounts, just like your bank account can wire transfer money to other bank accounts.

+    Mapping:   A mapping is essentially a key-value store for storing and looking up data.
+In the first example, the key is an address and the value is a uint, and in the second example the key is a uint and the value a string.

   CHAPTER 3: Msg.sender